hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 !!! note
     When pushing metrics, ensure `--metrics-push-host` is set to the machine on which the push gateway is.
-    Generally, this will be a different machine to the machine on which Pantheon is running.
+    Generally, this will be a different machine to the machine on which Besu is running.

 ### metrics-push-interval